Drunken Angel: Music

 Drunken Angel marked Kurosawa's first collaboration with composer Fumio Hayasaka.
 The two agreed on much of the film's composition.
 Kurosawa wrote memos (published in the April 1948 edition of Eiga Shunshu) that detailed his changing attitude towards the use of music in his films, becoming more conscious of its inclusion by matching it to parts of the script during the film's writing.
 For Okada's introductory scene, Kurosawa and Hayasaka wanted to use the song "Mack the Knife" from The Threepenny Opera, but found that it was copyrighted and the studio was unwilling to pay for the rights.
 The use of cheerful-sounding song "The Cuckoo Waltz" was designed to juxtapose the film's low-point of Matsunaga being rejected from different neighbourhood establishments.
 Kurosawa thought to use this song when, on the day he received news of his father's death, he heard the music over a loudspeaker and found that it intensified his own grief.
-Supposedly the director and composer shook hands after discovering that they had had the same idea separately but simultaneously.
+According to Stuart Galbraith IV, the director and composer shook hands after discovering that they had had the same idea separately but simultaneously.
 The film's sound recorder was Wataru Konuma.

 Occupation censorship

-At the time of Drunken Angels production, there were limitations placed on Japanese films by the Allied occupation government.
+At the time of Drunken Angels production, the Allied occupation government imposed restrictions on Japanese cinema.
 Films were encouraged to promote individual liberties and Japan's demilitarisation, while forbidden from promoting nationalistic or feudal values.
 From 1946, the Civil Information and Education Section enforced a double censorship of completed scripts during pre-production and completed films following the final edit.
 The occupation's censors required Kurosawa to rewrite several portions of the film mostly due to ethical concerns; for example, a mention of suicide was cut, and complaints were made concerning the film's frank depiction of prostitution and black markets.
 The film's ending was also changed; originally the doctor Sanada drove Matsunaga's corpse around the Tokyo slum.
-Matsunaga's manner of death also underwent several re-writes within each of which he was killed by different people.
+Matsunaga's manner of death also underwent several re-writes, with different characters responsible in different drafts.